Wolverton Mountain: Covers, later recordings and answer versions

-Country singer Dickey Lee, who was still emerging on the music scene at the time, covered the song just months after it was released.
+The country singer Dickey Lee, who was still emerging on the music scene at the time, covered the song just months after it was released.

 An answer song, "(I'm the Girl from) Wolverton Mountain", was recorded by Jo Ann Campbell, released in August 1962 ("Yes, I'm the girl from Wolverton Mountain / I wish someone would make me their wife"), and hit the Billboard charts (#38 pop, #24 country, #10 AC).
 The song also achieved popularity in Australia in a version by Dorothy Baker.

 Nat King Cole covered the song for his 1962 album Ramblin' Rose.

 Bing Crosby recorded the song for his 1965 album Bing Crosby Sings the Great Country Hits.
 Jerry Lee Lewis also recorded a version of the song that year.

-In 1962, Australian country and western singer Kevin Shegog recorded the song and it was a popular hit in Australia.
+In 1962, the Australian country and western singer Kevin Shegog recorded the song and it was a popular hit in Australia.

 In 1966, Olle Adolphson scored a Swedish language-version hit, with lyrics by himself as "Skattlösa bergen", at Svensktoppen.
 In 1988, Lasse Stefanz recorded the song with these lyrics.

 In 1975, Roman Stewart recorded a reggae version.
-Dubbed by King Tubby in 'Wolverton Mountain version' by Treasure Isle All Stars.
-In 1994, Josey Wales made a dancehall version 'Cowboy Style'.
+Dubbed by King Tubby in "Wolverton Mountain version" by Treasure Isle All Stars.
+In 1994, Josey Wales made a dancehall version in "Cowboy Style."

 The song was also parodied by Marty Cooper (as "El Clod") in a version called "Tijuana Border (Wolverton Mountain)".
 It reached #111 on the Billboard Bubbling Under chart in the fall of 1962.

 The Nitty Gritty Dirt Band, then recording under the name the Dirt Band, released a version of the song on their 1979 album An American Dream.
-In 1985, inspired by the Dirt Band's rendition of the song, a cable television program in Summit County, Colorado featured restaurateur Jim Rianoshek portraying a character named Clifton Clowers, who promoted a fictional ski area called Wolverton Mountain, "where the snow is so deep that it is the home of periscope skiing, and the cost of a lift ticket depends on your line of credit".
+In 1985, inspired by the Dirt Band's rendition of the song, a cable television program in Summit County, Colorado, featured the Jim Rianoshek, a restaurateur, portraying a character named Clifton Clowers, who promoted a fictional ski area called Wolverton Mountain, "where the snow is so deep that it is the home of periscope skiing, and the cost of a lift ticket depends on your line of credit."

 Hank Williams Jr. mentioned Clifton Clowers in a track titled "If the South Woulda Won" on his album Wild Streak (1988).

 Great Plains recorded the song in 1997.
-Writer Merle Kilgore praised Great Plains' version, saying that it was the first time since King's original that the "magic" had been recaptured.
+The writer Merle Kilgore praised Great Plains' version, saying that it was the first time since King's original that the "magic" had been recaptured.